-Earlier this year, AVG discontinued its PrivacyFix browser extension, which helped thousands of people monitor and manage the privacy settings on their Facebook and Google accounts.
+In 2022, AVG discontinued its PrivacyFix browser extension, which helped thousands of people monitor and manage the privacy settings on their Facebook and Google accounts.
 AVG says old users might still be able to use the extension, but it will no longer receive support, updates, bug fixes, or maintenance.
 New users may no longer download the product.

 A similar tool used to scan Facebook privacy settings, ReclaimPrivacy, was also recently discontinued.
 The old version no longer works with Facebook.

-While many people found PrivacyFix and ReclaimPrivacy useful, they did not accomplish anything everyday users could not accomplish themselves.
+While many people found PrivacyFix and ReclaimPrivacy useful, they did not accomplish anything that everyday users could not accomplish themselves.
 We’ll guide you through the steps to secure your privacy on all accounts and apps in much the same way, manually.

 On the left sidebar, click the link that says “Security and Login” with a shield icon.
 The privacy settings we’re most concerned with here are two-factor authentication, App Passwords, Your Browsers and Apps, and Where You’re Logged In.